-

 5. Information Signs

-These signs are found anywhere at the airport where necessary.
+These signs can be found anywhere at the airport.

 6. Runway Distance Remaining Signs